jf990/resource-proxy-node/README.md

 * node.js version 6.0 or higher (recommended.)
 * sudo access rights so you can install files, open a TCP/IP port.
-* file access read/write access for the log file and the sqlite database.
+* File access read/write access for the log file and the sqlite database.
-* server administration and networking background to securely run your server.
+* Server administration and networking background to securely run your server.

 ## Folders and Files

 The proxy consists of the following files:
 * `package.json`: the node configuration.
-* `conf/config.json`: This file contains the [configuration settings for the proxy](https://github.com/Esri/resource-proxy/README.md#proxy-configuration-settings).
+* `conf/config.json`: This file contains the [configuration settings for the proxy](https://github.com/Esri/resource-proxy/#proxy-configuration-settings).
 This is where you define all the resources that are allowed to use the proxy.
-* `conf/config.xml`: This file contains the [configuration settings for the proxy](https://github.com/Esri/resource-proxy/README.md#proxy-configuration-settings).
+* `conf/config.xml`: This file contains the [configuration settings for the proxy](https://github.com/Esri/resource-proxy/#proxy-configuration-settings).
 This is where you define all the resources that are allowed to use the proxy.
 * `node_modules/`: after you run `npm install` this folder holds all the node dependencies.
-* `bin/`: folder containing the proxy runtime scripts
+* `bin/`: folder containing the proxy runtime scripts.

 ## Running your proxy server